untitled-llc/untitled-docs/docs/esquire/avrick-movers/lambda.md

   12. If the the numbers in step 6 and step 11 are not equal, combine all the files in *movers-3-month-segment-partitioned/* folder.
   13. Upload the combined movers file to the following path: *esquire-movers/movers-3-month-segment-combined/*

- NOTE: All files that are copied into the archive folders must be named with some sort of date identifer at the end for use by Esquire.
+ NOTE: All files that are copied into the archive folders must be named with some sort of date identifer at the end for use by Esquire. <br />

 ## [**delete_combined_movers**](https://us-east-2.console.aws.amazon.com/lambda/home?region=us-east-2#/functions/delete_combined_movers?tab=configuration)